Ella-lla/LITA_Class_Documentation/README.md

 #### DATA SOURCES
 these sources will have to be downloaded on data online sites kaggle or fred or any other data repository data

+### tools ued
+- microsoft excel for data cleaning,analysis and visualization
+-  -SQL for querying of Data
+- github for portfolio building.

+### tools ued
+- microsoft excel [download here] (https//: www.microsoft.com)
+  1. For data cleaning
+  2. For analysis
+  3. For visualization

+- SQL for querying of Data
+- github for portfolio building.